All Episodes

 He is just excellent, and he's so patient.

-Become web conscious and wanted a web page has ended up going to my Keith Roland.
-He is just fantastic
+I know, just about everybody around me, David, who has become web conscious and wanted a web page has ended up going to my Keith Rowland.

 Anyway, you're right, so go right ahead.

-Either legitimately or metaphorically this gets into, this is not the actual sexual allegation itself, but it either gets into his emotional state or what he might be planning to do in the future.
+Either legitimately or metaphorically, this gets into, this is not the actual sexual allegation itself, but it either gets into his emotional state or what he might be planning to do in the future.

 I'm not suggesting that they weren't serious.